vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/slides.md

 ::: warning Enable presentation

-You should enable presentation feature in `vuepress-plugin-md-enhance` by setting `plugins.mdEnhance.presentation` in theme options, otherwise the layout won’t be rendered correctly.
+You should enable presentation feature in `vuepress-plugin-md-enhance` by setting `plugins.mdEnhance.presentation` in theme options, otherwise the layout won't be rendered correctly.

 :::